HOME | Kāinga

 Find a sexual violence support service near you…

-If you, or someone you know, has experienced sexual violence or become concerned about harmful sexual behaviour towards others, please contact our Agencies via this link Find Help alternatively, click on the map of Aotearoa to access support near you.
+If you, or someone you know, has experienced sexual violence or become concerned about harmful sexual behaviour towards others, please contact our Agencies to find help or you can click on the map of Aotearoa on the right to access support near you.

-Please note that this list is referred to as a part of the eligibility criteria for MSD’s Request for Proposal ‘Sexual Violence Crisis Response Services for Current Gaps in Service’ available on the GETS (Government Electronic Tenders) website www.gets.govt.nz – reference: MSD 2015.037 Click Here for your full list of providers.
+Please note that this list is referred to as a part of the eligibility criteria for MSD’s Request for Proposal ‘Sexual Violence Crisis Response Services for Current Gaps in Service’ available on the GETS (Government Electronic Tenders) website www.gets.govt.nz (reference: MSD 2015.037)

-Whats happening in Aotearoa - for news, conferences dates or to simply to scope our activity, we refer you to About us tab, all news.
-If you are passionate about prevention, our prevention tabs is the place to access this information.
-Should you wish to talk to us at any time please click here.
+Whats happening in Aotearoa – for news, conferences dates or to simply to scope our activity, click here.